Jerry O'Mahony Diner Company

 The Jerry O'Mahony Diner Company of Elizabeth, New Jersey, was a manufacturer of roadside diners from 1917 to 1952.
 The company produced some 2,000 of the long, narrow, primarily metal buildings, perhaps more than any other firm.
 Prefabricated in a factory and trucked to their locations, the diners resemble and are often confused with railroad rolling stock.
 The company's motto was "In our line, we lead the world".

 History

 Jerry O'Mahony (1890–1969) of Bayonne, New Jersey, is credited by some to have made the first "diner".
 In 1912, the first lunch wagon built by Jerry and Daniel O'Mahoney and John Hanf was bought for $800 by restaurant entrepreneur Michael Griffin and operated at Transfer Station in Hudson County, New Jersey.
-The wagon helped spark New Jersey's golden age of diner manufacturing, which in turn made the state the diner capital of the world.
+The wagon helped spark New Jersey's golden age of diner manufacturing.

-It is estimated that only "about 20" remain in the United States as of 2022.
+It is estimated that about 20 remain in the United States as of 2022.